glimmer-labs/melange-updater/README.md

 JavaScript GitHub Action (Node 24) that reimplements the deprecated Go `wolfictl update`.
 It updates melange YAML packages by discovering newer versions from Release Monitor, GitHub releases/tags (with git tag fallback), applying transforms/filters, and opening one PR per package.
 Manual-flagged packages are reported but not auto-applied.

 Requirements
+- Docker available on the runner (the action shells out to `cgr.dev/chainguard/melange:latest`).
 - In the repository/org settings, enable “Allow GitHub Actions to create and approve pull requests.”
 - Workflow permissions: `contents: write`, `pull-requests: write`, `issues: write`.
-- Token: `GITHUB_TOKEN` with the above perms (or a PAT with `repo` scope if running from forks/restricted contexts).
+- Token: `GITHUB_TOKEN` with the above perms (or a PAT/STS token with `repo` scope if running from forks/restricted contexts).

 What it does
 - Finds melange package YAMLs (`package` + `update` blocks)
 - Queries Release Monitor, GitHub releases/tags, and git tags (in that order) with optional prefixes/contains filters
 - Applies strip/transform/ignore rules; compares versions (semver-aware when possible)
-- For auto packages: updates YAML in-place (preserves formatting) and opens one branch/PR per package
+- For auto packages: uses the melange CLI (Docker) to bump version/epoch/expected-commit and opens one branch/PR per package
 - For manual packages: skips file changes, logs them; errors per package create GitHub issues
 - Supports preview/no-commit (apply locally only) and dry-run (report only)